hao0731/workflow/docs/technical-design.md

 ## 1. Overview

 A distributed workflow orchestration engine inspired by n8n, built with event sourcing and NATS JetStream for reliable, scalable workflow execution.
+- Integrate all API providers and provide them more easier way to manage their users
+- Secure and self-service method to apply for third-party nodes (more easier node on-board)

 ### 1.1 Goals
 - Execute complex DAG-based workflows